Harry Farr: Court martial

 The following morning, 18 September 1916, Farr was arrested for disobeying orders and was charged with cowardice.
 Farr later testified that he could not recall any of the events which followed him struggling against the escort and corporal until after he was put under guard.
 He was taken to Ville-sur-Ancre on 25 September where his court martial was arranged a week later, on 2 October.
 He was formally accused of 'misbehaving before the enemy in such a manner as to show cowardice'.
 Farr underwent a medical examination, and was reported to have "satisfactory" physical and mental faculties.
 The court martial was presided over by Lieutenant-Colonel Frederick Spring, the Commanding Officer of the 11th (Service) Battalion of the Essex Regiment.
 Farr was unable to call a witness; the medical officer who had previously attended to him was injured and unavailable at the time of the trial.
 Farr also did not have a "prisoner's friend", so he defended himself.
-The timeline and details of Farr's desertion was recounted by four soldiers, including Hanking, and Farr did not deny their account.
+The timeline and details of Farr's alleged offence was recounted by four soldiers, including Hanking, and Farr did not deny their account.
 Acting Sergeant Andrews spoke in support of Farr, recounting his past medical complaints of nervousness.
 Farr was asked why he had not sought any further medical attention since he was arrested; Farr responded that he felt better when he was away from shellfire.
-Farr's military history prior to his desertion was almost entirely faultless.
+Farr's military record prior to his offence was almost entirely faultless.
 His company commander wrote that, even though Farr did not perform well under fire, "his conduct and character are very good".